oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

     -	**Left vertical Panel**: here S_ORD Master table primary and secondary display columns (DATE_ORDERED, PAYMENT_TYPE) are displayed.

-    - **Upper Horizontal Panel**: here other S_ORD Master table details are displayed, when chosen the primary and secondary columns accordingly.
+    - **Upper Horizontal Panel**: Here, other S_ORD Master table details are displayed, when the primary and secondary columns are chosen accordingly.

     - **Lower Horizontal Panel**: here S_ITEM detail table items are displayed and which displayed values are referenced accordingly to the related Order ID.